calaldees/teacherEducation/teacherEducation/courseMechanics.md

     * Mortgage, Car, I have knowledge far beyond your comprehension as I have a child and have achieved true enlightenment but I suffer the eternal burden of childcare.

-### Who struggles with this course
+### What do people struggle with (on this course)

+Your answers

 * Misaligned expectations
-    * Masters Level - Not 'tips for teaching'
+    * Masters Level - Not 'tips for teaching', no 'tick-list'
 * Social Awareness/integration
-    * Part2 of Teachers Standards'
+    * Part2 of Teachers' Standards
 * Renegotiate identity
 * Previous Teaching Confidence
-    * If you've taught in other contexts/countries this will be different
+    * If you've taught in other contexts/countries this WILL be different
 * Fear
     * (Read Chaucer Letter)
     * Be responsive to feedback
+    * Please don't consider me "The Threat"
-    * I'm the one who has to engage with the difficult conversations - I'm "the threat" (please don't)
+        * I may have to engage with the difficult conversations